 Psst…come inside to hear or rather see the inside stories that showcase unique home living …

-For a lover of architecture and interior design, every once in while we see a room or a group of rooms that create a home, give it life, substance, that keeps us guessing in a good way.
-They are stunning, surprising, and offer something previously unseen with every visit.
+Every once in while we see a room or a group of rooms that create a home, give it life, substance, that keeps us guessing in a good way.
 They showcase the life that happens within.

-My goal is to curate a collection of rooms designed by your neighbors and display their interior design inspiration, to share with you their inside stories…
+Our goal is to curate a collection of rooms designed by your everyday people and professional designers – to display their interior design inspiration, to share with you their inside stories…

 Alexis Goldstein is an artist by nature.
 A successful Director of Sales at a major digital property by day, her art hangs from the walls of her Maplewood NJ home and displays itself through the flow, fabric and distinction of her interior design.
 When she and her husband, Justin Goldstein, a Brooklyn-based Realtor at Halstead, set out to purchase a home, their priorities were solid bones, walk to town,